First principles study of the T-center in Silicon: Results

 The stability of the complex with hydrogenation is also of interest.
 Given hydrogen's rapid diffusion in solid-state materials, the environment during annealing or operation could lead to hydrogen exchange with the defect.
 Following the analogy of the T-center with an ethyl radical, it is reasonable to expect that the unpaired electron of the T-center will react spontaneously with hydrogen~\cite{Marshall1999}.
 In fact, hydrogenation of silicon color centers has been suggested as a potential cause of PL degradation~\cite{Lightowlers1994}.
+On the other hand, we also consider a dehydrogenated T-center (C-C)$\rm_{Si}$ which is the ``configuration C" defect previously discussed in the context of the silicon G-center~\cite{Timerkaeva2018}.
 We use here a thermodynamic model which considers a fixed number of carbon in a silicon matrix (two carbon atoms) and an open system for hydrogen (modeling the environment of the host).
-The thermodynamic potential is then defined as $E_{\rm defect}-n_{\rm H} \mu_{\rm H}$.
-Where $E_{\rm defect}$ is the formation energy of the defect obtained from DFT and $n_{\rm H}$ is the number of hydrogen in the defect and $\mu_{\rm H}$ the hydrogen chemical potential.
+The thermodynamic potential is then defined as $E_{\rm defect}-n_{\rm H} \mu_{\rm H}$, where $E_{\rm defect}$ is the formation energy of the defect obtained from DFT, $n_{\rm H}$ is the number of hydrogen in the defect, and $\mu_{\rm H}$ the hydrogen chemical potential.
 Figure 3 shows how the thermodynamic potential of different defects varies with the hydrogen chemical potential.
 The reference chemical potential ($\mu_{\rm H}$=0 eV) is the H$_2$ molecule at 0K.
-We include here the T-center with different levels of hydrogenation as well as some decomposition products for clarity reasons.
+We include here the T-center with different levels of hydrogenation as well a selection of calculated decomposition products for clarity.
 All possible decomposition pathways is available in Supplementary Information (see Fig.~S1).
 When the possibility to exchange hydrogen with the T-center is taken into account, the picture of the T-center stability changes significantly.
-The T-center is thermodynamically stable only at high hydrogen chemical potential ($\mu_{\rm H}>$0 eV) as indicated by the highlighted region.
-At lower chemical potentials, the T-center will give up hydrogen and decompose into two carbon substitutional defects ((C-C-H)$\rm_{Si}$ $\rightarrow$ 2C$\rm _{Si}$+1/2H$_2$).
-The low stability of the fully hydrogenated T-center is surprising compared to the ethyl radical molecule~\cite{Marshall1999}.
-Only at very high hydrogen chemical potential does (H-C-C-H)$\rm_{Si}$ become stable.
-A few typical annealing conditions in terms of temperature and partial pressure of H$_2$ are labeled on Figure 3 (see Methods).
+The T-center is competing with its hydrogenated ((H-C-C-H)$\rm_{Si}$) and dehydrogenated ((C-C)$\rm_{Si}$) counterparts and will be present only within a narrow chemical potential window (around $\mu_{\rm H}$=-0.92 eV).
+Within standard conditions (25°C and 1 bar of hydrogen partial pressure, $\mu_{\rm H}$=-0.2 eV), the most stable form of the T-center is the fully hydrogenated one ((H-C-C-H)$\rm_{Si}$).
+In fact, the ethyl radical molecule also shows a strong tendency to bind with hydrogen under standard conditions~\cite{Marshall1999}.
+A few typical conditions in terms of temperature and partial pressure of H$_2$ are labeled on Figure 3 (see Methods).